MyCompanyWorks.com

 TIP: We will obtain your EIN for you if you we form your company.

 To keep business and personal expenses separate, you should open a separate account for your business.
 In addition, getting business credit cards is how you begin to build a company credit profile (corporation or LLC required) and can later qualify for larger loans and lines of credit.
-To open the account simply call your chosen bank and inquire on the steps to open a business bank account.
-Typically you’ll need a) your filed paperwork, b) your EIN and c) a company resolution authorizing your company to open the account (signed by the owners, members, officers or directors, etc.).
+To open the account simply call your chosen bank and ask how to open a business bank account.
+Typically you’ll need a) your filed paperwork, b) your EIN, and c) a company resolution authorizing your company to open the account (signed by the owners, members, officers or directors, etc.).

 Top 5 Major Banks in Arkansas